Real estate in Pakistan: Real estate and Finance Bill 2023-24

 Poor economic situation in 2023 is one of the reasons behind low investment in real estate.
 Besides, some parts of the Finance Bill 2023-24 are angering realtors.
 The real estate market is not getting enough investments because people are getting a high interest on their bank deposits.
 The growth prospects of the sector are shattered by the imposition of an 18.5% tax on non-filers.
 Real estate leaders are calling for immediate reforms to put the industry on right track.

 Illegal housing societies in Rawalpindi

 The Rawalpindi Development Authority (RDA) has declared more than 300 housing societies illegal.
 The management of the RDA has announced that 69 housing societies are authoirized to operate in Rawalpindi.

 Illegal housing societies in Islamabad

 Over 111 housing societies in Islamabad have been declared illegal by the Capital Development Authority (CDA) as per the statistics available with the National Assembly Standing Committee on Climate Change and Environmental Coordination.
 The list of illegal housing societies in Islamabad is also available online.

+Overseas Pakistani investment

+Overseas Pakistanis are among the largest investors in Pakistan's real estate market.
+Residential housing schemes, apartments, and commercial developments in major cities such as Islamabad, Lahore, Karachi, and Rawalpindi attract significant investment from expatriate Pakistanis due to remittance inflows and long-term capital appreciation potential.